sustglobal/dev-center/jekyll/userguide.md

 We model current and forward-looking water stress scores using the World Resource Institute’s Aqueduct model.
 The state-of-the-art Aqueduct model has been extensively used by researchers in academia and industry to assess portfolio water risk.

 The presented water stress score is the ratio of water withdrawal to renewable water availability.
-Water withdrawal incorporates a diverse set of global data sources, including population, livestock, agriculture, irrigation, and other socioeconomic factors.
-These withdrawals encompass domestic, industrial, irrigation, and livestock uses.
+Water withdrawal incorporates a diverse set of global data sources, including: population, livestock, agriculture, irrigation, and other socioeconomic factors.
+They encompass domestic, industrial, irrigation, and livestock uses.
 Renewable water availability, which includes surface and groundwater pools, is calculated using a global hydrological model that incorporates meteorological and landscape characteristics.

-In basins experiencing high water stress (>40%), withdrawals are large relative to renewable available water, indicating greater competition for water resources.
+In basins experiencing high water stress (>0.4), withdrawals are large relative to renewable available water, indicating greater competition for water resources.
 This ratio can exceed 1.0 when non-renewable water sources like aquifers are accessed, and in practice we clip any outliers exceeding 4.0.
 We also interpolate values in missing years.

 Currently, all climate models are run under the High Emissions or Middle of the Road scenarios with CMIP5-based meteorological inputs, so the water stress score values presented for the Strong Mitigation scenario are identical to those in the Middle of the Road scenario.
 Simulations were also only run out to 2050, so exposure values for 2051-2100 represent the mean over the 2030-2050 period.
 We plan to expand our offering to include a Strong Mitigation scenario and to extend beyond 2050 in a future product update.